LuckyToaster/Web-II-Practice/README.md

 FLUSH PRIVILEGES;
 EXIT;
 ```
-3. After this you might want to update the environtment variables in the `.env` file to match your DB credentials
+3. After this you might want to update the environment variables in the `.env` file to match your DB credentials
 4. `npm ci` to install dependencies using the `package-lock.json`
 5. `npm start` to start the project